 Kepler Capital Upgrades Ebro Foods (EBRPY) to Buy

-Ebro Foods (EBRPY) received a Buy rating and a EUR20.20 price target from Kepler Capital analyst Christian Nordby on July 21.
+Ebro Foods (EBRPY) received a Buy rating and a EUR17.50 price target from Kepler Capital analyst Christian Nordby on March 20.
 The company’s shares closed last Thursday at $20.71.

 According to TipRanks.com, Nordby is ranked #2913 out of 6817 analysts.